logsv/em-agentic-code-reviewer/README.md

 MIT License (add your own if different)

 ## Contact
-For questions or suggestions, open an issue or contact the maintainer.
+For questions or suggestions, open an issue or contact the maintainer (vikas.mca.jnu@gmail.com).